 The Authority is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.
-The MRP Guidance (2018) gives four ready-made options for calculating MRP, but the Authority can use any other reasonable basis that it can justify as prudent.
+The MRP Guidance (2024) provides four ready-made options for calculating MRP.
+An authority can use a mix of these options if it considers it appropriate to do so.